callowayproject/bump-my-version/CONTRIBUTING.md

 python -m pip install -e .[dev,test]
 ```

-If you are inclined to use the included `devenv.nix` environment, ensure you have both the `nix` package manager and `devenv` installed; reference the setup instructions for these tools [here](http://devenv.sh/getting-started/).
+If you are inclined to use the included `devenv.nix` environment, ensure you have both the `nix` package manager and `devenv` installed; reference the setup instructions for these tools [in the getting started documentation](http://devenv.sh/getting-started/).
 Once `devenv` is installed, you can use the following command from the project's root directory:

 ```sh
 # Create and enter the devenv shell